FAQ and troubleshooting

 Can reports only be exported in PDF, can I export them into RTF format instead?

 It should be possible to save a page into RTF.
-For example, in this Chrome AddOn you can select the reports and click Print.
+For example, in this Chrome AddOn, you can select the reports and click Print.
 It will generate a single page with all selected reports, which can be exported to .RTF file.

 To sort, export, or delete reports, you can go to Reports in the top menu, where all case reports are shown in a table view.
 Save to helps download the selected reports in a single ZIP file.
 There is also a Delete button in the bottom right corner for your needs.